AE 16: Traffic fines and electoral politics - regression with a single predictor

 Another model with a categorical explanatory variable

-Your turn: Now we are prepared to ask the question we most care about: do politicians manipulate government policy during electoral years in an effort to gain an electoral advantage?
+Your turn: Now let us ask the question we most care about: do politicians manipulate government policy during electoral years in an effort to gain an electoral advantage?
 In order to answer the question, we will examine the relationship between whether or not a sheriff election is held in the year and per capita traffic fines revenue.

 Response variable: